pnwairfire/eflookup/README.md

     pip install -r requirements.txt

-Run the following for installing development dependencies (like running tests):
+Run the following for installing test specific dependencies:

     pip install -r requirements-test.txt

 ### Setup Environment

-To import fccs2ef in development, you'll have to add the repo root directory to the search path.
+To import eflookup in development, you'll have to add the repo root directory to the search path.

 ## Running tests